 Estimated Original Gravity:1.069-73

 SRM (Color Range: 7

 IBU's: 55-59 Estimated Alcohol Percentage: 6.8%

 Our recipe kits DO NOT include grain bags, yeast or priming sugar.
-The recommended yeast(s) can be found below.
+To find our yeast recommendations, choose your preferred kit option above and then select the drop-down menu under “Yeast Options”.
+For more info, click on the recommended yeast(s) below in the “You Might Also Need” section below.
 All grains will come milled, unless you select unmilled base malts.

 |Fermentation Temp Range||46-54|

 |Brewing Method||All Grain|